haipinglu/my-hugo-academic-web/content/authors/gaolang-gong/_index.md

 - Collaborators
 ---

 We started collaborating with Gaolang in 2019.
 We work on domain adaptation for brain disease diagnosis and neuroscience studies using brain imaging and other related data.
-See [his group homepage](https://gonglab.bnu.edu.cn/) for more information.
+See [his profile page](https://brain.bnu.edu.cn/English/Faculty/CurrentFaculty/Gzz/2b1b2b8f117e4e49aa2dc12278d15c34.htm) for more information.